OpenScienceLabs/opensciencelabs.github.io/pages/learning/index.md

 Welcome to the Learning section of Open Science Labs, where we are committed to fostering an environment of continuous education and community engagement.
-This section of our website is dedicated to providing resources, organizing study groups, and hosting events that enhance learning opportunities in the fields of open science and technology.
+This section of our website is dedicated to providing resources, organizing study groups, and connecting people with community-led learning opportunities in the fields of open science and technology.

-## Events

-Our **Events** page is your gateway to both past and upcoming events organized by Open Science Labs.
-From workshops to seminars and webinars, you can find information on a variety of gatherings that aim to educate and inspire.
-Whether you're looking to attend your first open-source workshop or a seasoned professional eager to engage with new ideas, our events cater to all levels of expertise.

-Check out our [Events](/learning/events) page for more details on how you can participate.

 ## Study Groups